John B. Mortimer: Judicial career

 In 1985, Mortimer was appointed a Judge of the High Court of Hong Kong.

+In 1987, Mortimer was brought in to Brunei to hear the case of the National Bank of Brunei.

 From 1989 to 1995, Mortimer was a member of the Law Reform Commission of Hong Kong.

 In 1993, Mortimer was appointed a Justice of Appeal, and in 1997 became Vice President of the Court of Appeal of Hong Kong (a position in which he served until he retired from the Court of Appeal in 1999).
 Between 1997 and 2015, he was a Non-Permanent Judge of the Hong Kong Court of Final Appeal.

 In 2002, Mortimer was elected as a Senior Bencher of the Middle Temple.

 In 2005, Mortimer was appointed as a Judicial Commissioner of the Supreme Court of Brunei Darussalam.
 Between 2010 and 2018, Mortimer served as President of the Court of Appeal of Brunei Darussalam.

 Honours

 In 1999, Mortimer was awarded the Golden Bauhinia Star by the Chief Executive of Hong Kong.

 On retirement from the bench in 2018, Mortimer was awarded the Order of Seri Paduka Mahkota Brunei (First Class) by the Sultan of Brunei.

-In the 2019 New Year Honours, Mortimer was appointed OBE for services to law by Her Majesty Queen Elizabeth II.
+In the 2019 New Year Honours, Mortimer was appointed OBE for services to law by Queen Elizabeth II.